ldgallery/ldgallery/viewer/ldgallery-viewer.7.md

 * PDFs

 Formats which are not listed above or which are not supported by the user's web browser are offered for download instead of being directly displayed in the same window.
+The item being visualised can be downloaded using the download button at the top-left corner.

 # KEYBOARD SHORTCUTS